|Ordered||25 Jan 1939|

-The sinking of U-81: On 9 Jan, 1944, U-81 was making final preparations to leave at 16.00 hrs for its 18th war patrol when the harbour of Pola was hit by 319 tons of bombs dropped by 107 B-17 aircraft (2nd, 97th, 99th and 301st BG, 15th AAF) at 11.30 hrs.
-One bomb penetrated the hull of the U-boat near the aft torpedo hatch and passed completely through the pressure hull, killing two men on watch.
-The flooding of the stern compartments caused U-81 to settle so fast that the crew had no time to close the bulkhead to the control room and the U-boat sank capsizing to port in shallow waters.
+The sinking of U-81: At 11.30 hrs on 9 January 1944, as U-81 was making final preparations to sail at 16.00 hrs on its 18th war patrol, the harbour of Pola was hit by 319 tons (290 tonnes) of bombs dropped by 107 B-17 Flying Fortresses of the 2nd, 97th, 99th and 301st BG, 15th AAF.
+One bomb hit the U-boat near the aft torpedo hatch and passed completely through the pressure hull, killing two men on watch.
+Flooding of the stern compartments caused U-81 to settle so fast that the crew had no time to close the bulkhead to the control room, and the U-boat sank, capsized to port in shallow water.

 4 recorded attacks on this boat.

 One of U-81's crew was injured in an accident.

 Related: For more info on such losses see - Men lost from U-boats -